Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 Unlike most GM execs, who came from Detroit and cut their teeth on its automotive culture, Harley Earl was from California.
 In 1925, the 31-year-old Earl was working in a custom body shop run by Cadillac's West Coast distributor, Don Lee, developing bespoke bodywork for wealthy customers.
 His work came to the attention of Cadillac's new general manager, Larry Fisher, who was preparing a new 'near-luxury' companion car for Cadillac, the LaSalle.
 Fisher arranged to bring Earl to Detroit to design it.

-Up to that time -- and for a good while afterward, at some companies -- cars were generally designed by engineers, not artists.
+Up to that time — and for a good while afterward, at some companies — cars were generally designed by engineers, not artists.
 If there were aesthetic stand-outs, they were the work of independent coachbuilders and customizers.
 For a mass-market car to be designed by a stylist was something new, but the 1927 LaSalle proved to be highly successful and very influential.

 ART AND COLOUR

 Earl had a rocky start at GM, frequently warring with the engineering staff and many of its more conservative executives.
-Earl was utterly fearless, and he had a ferocious temper.
+Earl was utterly fearless and he had a ferocious temper.
 The fact that a man of such ego and temperament survived in the conservative corporate culture of GM was thanks largely to the unwavering support of Alfred Sloan, who allowed Earl privileges enjoyed by no other GM employee.
-Earl received this latitude for one, simple reason: his work sold cars.
+Earl received this latitude for one simple reason: his work sold cars.

 1941 Cadillac Sixty Special hood ornament

 We should emphasize that during most of his tenure at GM, Earl was not a stylist in the conventional sense.
-He didn't draw or mold clay, and his staff rarely saw him with a pencil in hand.
+He didn’t draw or mold clay and his staff rarely saw him with a pencil in hand.
 He oversaw a steadily growing army of artists, modelers, and body engineers, whom he directed with a language of grunts, gestures, and oblique euphemisms.
 All of the designs created during his reign, however, bore his influence.

 BILL MITCHELL

 Once Mitchell had proven his skills, Earl made him the head of the Cadillac studio.
-Cadillac had been on the verge of liquidation in the early thirties; despite its impressive, stylish V-12 and V-16 cars, its total sales were disastrously low.
-To shore up business, a new 'entry-level' model, the Series Sixty, was added for 1936, with prices starting as low as $1,645.
-That was still a lot of money, but it was more than 30% less than the cheapest '35 model.
-Sales doubled, to more than 12,000, but the line still seemed in need of new blood.
-Earl thought a stylish new image leader might help.
+Cadillac had been on the verge of liquidation in the early thirties; despite its impressive, stylish V-12 and V-16 cars, its total sales were dangerously low.
+To shore up business, a new ‘entry-level’ model, the Series Sixty, was added for 1936, with prices starting as low as $1,645.
+That was still a lot of money, but it was more than 30% less than the cheapest 1935 Cadillac.
+Sales doubled to more than 12,000, but the line still seemed in need of new blood.

-That image leader became one of Bill Mitchell's earliest assignments.
-Although the design was primarily Mitchell's work, it developed styling concepts that Earl and his team had been exploring for several years.
-Earl initially conceived the car as a new LaSalle, and early clays wore LaSalle badges, but along the way, it became a full-fledged Cadillac.
-Based on the body of the Series Sixty, it was dubbed the Sixty Special.
+Earl thought a stylish new image leader might help and made that project one of Bill Mitchell’s earliest assignments.
+Although the design was primarily Mitchell’s work, it developed styling concepts that Earl and his team had been exploring for several years.
+Earl initially conceived the car as a new LaSalle, so early clays wore LaSalle badges, but along the way, it became a full-fledged Cadillac.
+Based on the body of the Series Sixty, it was dubbed the Cadillac Sixty Special.

-THE SIXTY SPECIAL
+THE 1938 CADILLAC SIXTY SPECIAL

 1941 Cadillac Sixty Special side view